dwolfe884/dwolfe884.github.io/_posts/2021-08-17-Absolute_Dice.md

 * guess[2] = number of correct guesses in a row
 * guess[3] = player guess

 So the question is, why would there be a line that takes the number of guesses, mods by 0x21 and adds 5?
 And then tries to index the guess array by that number??
 At a minimum this line would produce ```guess[6]``` which would still be out of bounds.
-This line confused be to say the least, I thought it might of been a bug with the decompiler or something.
+This line confused me, I thought it might of been a bug with the decompiler or something.
 Again, this is a mystery that went unsolved for somei time.

 After staring at that line for far too long, I decided to write a python script to automatically guess numbers in an attempt to find some repeating pattern.
 I didn't find any patterns, but I did notice something different...